Academic Regulation Grade and Grade Points

 INC = Incomplete

-3. Nursing students may fail only one (1) nursing course.
+- Nursing students may fail only one (1) nursing course.
+Please note that after a student fails a Nursing course, they are required to register for and repeat the failed Nursing course the next semester in which the course is offered.
+Prior to this semester the student is required to take NR050 / NR150 Foundations for Success: Basic Nursing Overview.
+This course includes clinical and theory remediation to maintain matriculation in lieu of a leave of absence.
+This course is designed to reinforce prior nursing knowledge and is customized to meet each students individualized learning needs.
 Future failures will necessitate automatic dismissal from the Nursing Program.
 For example: If a student fails a course, retakes it, and passes, then fails another nursing course, he/she will be dismissed from the program.
 If the student retakes a course and is unsuccessful on the second attempt, the student is dismissed from the nursing program but may continue studies at the College in another field.

 Each student doing unsatisfactory work in any course at mid-semester is notified by the department faculty responsible for the course.
-If there is a formal mid-semester warning on college grade sheets, a letter will also be sent to the student by the School of Nursing Chairperson.
+At this time, the faculty will notify the Center for Career Engagement (CACE) and the student will receive an official notice of their status.

 Financial Aid and Tuition